 Yule is the celebration of the winter solstice which is the shortest day of the year.
 It typically happens on or around December 21.
-Modern pagans consider Yule a sabot and major holy day.
+Modern pagans consider Yule a major holy day.

 On Yule, we celebrate the end of dark times both physically and metaphorically.